tiy-mpls/CrossoverPayment/README.md

 # CrossoverPayment

+## Prerequisites

+Make sure you have the Java SDK installed.
+If you are using homebrew then you can install it with `brew update && brew cask install java`.

+## Running the server

+Can be run with the command `java -jar CrossoverPayment.jar`

+Default port is 4567.
+You can open http://localhost:4567 in the browser to view the site.

 HTML, CSS, and JS go in `resources/public`

-Can be run with the command `java -jar CrossoverPayment.jar`

-Default port is 4567

 ##Product Info
 * id - int